 Artisanal cured meats are more than just snacks on a charcuterie board.
 They are the passion product of the intense and careful work that accompanies one of the noblest recipes for meat preparation.

 Cured meat is any meat product that has gone through a process of preservation that includes the use of a concoction (salt, sugar, nitrites), and which has the purpose to prolong its edibility.
+It can also be referred to as processed meat.

 There are two methods of curing meat: wet and dry.
 Wet curing involves injecting the meat with a brine solution composed of water, salt, and sometimes sugar.
 You will sometimes hear some people referring to “wet curing” as “pickle curing,” and they do so because instead of using injections, they simply submerge the meat in the brine.